mgonto/restangular/README.md

 # Server Frameworks

-This server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:
+Users reported that this server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:

 * Ruby on Rails
 * CakePHP and Laravel for PHP
 * Play1 & 2 for Java & scala
 * Restify and Express for NodeJS
 * Tastypie for Django
+* Slim Framework

 # Releases Notes